Driving at work

 - being aware of the law and requirements under the Highway Code Fitness to drive – tiredness, taking medication or alcohol can impair judgement

 - being aware of the weather conditions when planning journeys

 - keeping your mobile phone switched off and where it cannot distract you when driving

-This guide helps employers and employees understand their duties under health and safety at work law for driving at work.
-It aims to reduce the numbers of road traffic collisions and injuries and raise safety standards by providing practical guidance for those who drive for work and their managers.
+This practical guide helps employers and employees understand their duties under health and safety at work law for driving at work.